 Weijie Zhong

-I am a microeconomic theorist, interested in information acquisition, mechanism design and market design.
+I am a microeconomic theorist, interested in information economics, mechanism design and market design.

 Stanford University